20a31a05f4/FRT-Project/README.md

 # FRT-Project
-# ✨A Beauty Spa and salon ✨
+# ✨A Beauty Spa and Salon ✨

 This is a web based application developed for promoting a beauty parlour in India